 How To Make A Healthy Lifestyle A Habit

-Edited by Swoonunits, Shelley, Eng, Jen M and 1 other
+Edited by Swoonunits, Shelley, Eng, Jen M

 Maintaining a healthy habit can be a wonderful way to improve self-esteem, build willpower, and contribute to a successful life overall.
 As we grow older, it's considered a sign of maturity to address and change the less savory characteristics we develop over time, like smoking or unhealthy eating.
 Making a significant change in your habits can also serve as a proclamation of your priorities, and the kind of person you hope to be in your future.
 However, breaking bad habits can take a significant amount of time, which can be a huge source of stress to many people looking for change.
 Lack of motivation, stress, and unpreparedness can also impede a person's attempt to build a healthier lifestyle by making it difficult for one to stick to their principles in the long run.

 Whether you're aiming to run a mile a day, eat clean, or simply drink more water, it's important to build a game plan that will keep you focused on your goals.
 This article will address how to overcome potential setbacks in your journey, and will help you develop skills that will motivate you across the weeks, months, and even years it takes to safely kick your bad habit.

 You should first ask yourself what it is you're trying to achieve, and how you'll know when you have achieved your goal.
 Be specific!
 When you have a clear idea of what your success will look like, it will be easier to shape a game plan that will get you there.
 Determine if your goal is short term (relatively achievable in a couple of weeks or months) or long-term (a year or more), and be sure to differentiate between goals that affect your personal and professional life.

 Inform Family and Friends